armory/docs/content/en/armory-cdaas/concepts/ui/configuration-ui.md

 [**Access Management > Client Credentials**](https://console.cloud.armory.io/configuration/credentials)

-Manage the secrets that you use for the Remote Network Agent (RNA) and to grant programmatic access to Borealis, such as when you configure the GitHub Action.
+Manage the secrets that you use for the Remote Network Agent (RNA) and to grant programmatic access to Armory CDaaS, such as when you configure the GitHub Action.

-Note that secrets are Armory Cloud environment specific.
+Note that secrets are Armory CDaaS environment specific.

 ### Invite users

 [**Access Management > Users**](https://console.cloud.armory.io/configuration/users)

-For your users to get access to Borealis, you must invite them to your organization.
-This grants them access to the  Borealis UI.
+For your users to get access to Armory CDaaS, you must invite them to your organization.
+This grants them access to the  Armory CDaaS UI.
 Depending on their permissions, they may have access to the **Configuration UI** and the **Status UI**.

 You need their name and email.
 Note that the email domain must match your organization's format.
 For example, users that work for Acme (which uses `username@acme.com`) must have `@acme.com` email addresses.
 They are automatically added to your organization once they accept the invite and complete the sign up.